zrandles/cody/README.md

 the PR description.
 Reviewers that have already checked their box will be pre-approved in the new list of reviews.

+### Retracting approval

+If you previously approved a PR but want to retract your approval, you can do the following:

+1. Uncheck your check box in the task list in the PR description
+2. Issue the `!rebuild-reviews` command

+Cody will rebuild the reviews list from the task list, and count you as unapproved because your check box is not checked.

 ## License

 MIT.